tyzbit/go-discord-modtools/README.md

 ## Usage

 In the Discord app, right click (Desktop) or long press (mobile) a message or user to see the available options.

 ### Commands

-Configure the bot:
+Configure the bot (Highly recommended to do so only people in a specific role can use the moderation commands):

 `/settings`

 Get reputation for a user:

-`/reputation`
+`/query`

+Add a custom command (simply posts your desired block of text, Markdown formatting enabled)

+`/addcommand`

+Remove a custom command

+`/deletecommand`

 Get this help message: